rdevans87/NoSQL_FitnessTracker/README.md

 A consumer will reach their fitness goals more quickly when they track their workout progress.

-## Features

-When the user loads the page, they are given the option to create a new workout or continue with their last workout.

-This app includes the following features:

-  * Add exercises to the most recent workout plan.
-  * Add new exercises to a new workout plan.
-  * View the combined weight of multiple exercises from the past seven workouts on the `stats` page.
-  * View the total duration of each workout from the past seven  workouts on the `stats` page.

 ## Installation

 `Node.Js` must be installed to run this application.